Download the PHP package althinect/enum-permission without Composer

 Migrations

-This package relies on the database tables created by the Spatie Laravel-Permission package and automatically adds a 'group' column to the permissions table for better organization.
+This package builds on the database tables created by Spatie Laravel-Permission and ships an additional publishable migration under the enum-permission-migrations tag to add a group column to the permissions table.

 When you install this package and run migrations, two things happen: